-Lopinavir and Ritonavir Tablets must not be administered to patients with severe hepatic impairment.
+Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg must not be administered to patients with severe hepatic impairment.

-Lopinavir and Ritonavir Tablets must not be administered concurrently with agents with a narrow therapeutic window that are substrates of CYP3A4, such as amiodarone, bepedril, quinidine, propafenone, verapamil, pimozide, astemizole, terfenadine, cisapride, triazolam, oral midazolam, ergot derivatives, simvastatin and lovastatin (non-exhaustive list).

-Inhibition of CYP3A4 by Ritonavir could result in elevated plasma concentrations of these agents, potentially causing serious or life-threatening reactions (see also sections 4.4 and 4.5).
+Lopinavir / Ritonavir Oral Granules 40 mg / 10 mg must not be administered concurrently with agents with a narrow therapeutic window that are substrates of CYP3A4, such as amiodarone, bepedril, quinidine, propafenone, verapamil, pimozide, astemizole, terfenadine, cisapride, triazolam, ergot derivatives, simvastatin and lovastatin (non-exhaustive list).
+Inhibition of CYP3A4 by ritonavir could result in elevated plasma concentrations of these agents, potentially causing serious or life-threatening reactions (see also sections 4.4 and 4.5).

-Herbal preparations containing St John's wort (Hypericum perforatum) must not be used while taking Lopinavir and Ritonavir due to the risk of decreased plasma concentrations and reduced clinical effects of Lopinavir and Ritonavir (see section 4.5).
+Herbal preparations containing St John's wort (Hypericum perforatum) must not be used while taking lopinavir and ritonavir due to the risk of decreased plasma concentrations and reduced clinical effects of lopinavir and ritonavir (see section 4.5).